mnshn/opmpolhemus/README.md

 # opmpolhemus

-This package computes the three dimensional spatial location for a the sensor cell for all OPMs that are measured by a polhemus device.
+This package computes the three dimensional spatial location for the center of the sensor cell for all OPMs whose positions are measured by a polhemus device.
+This is a necessary step in solving the *forward problem*.

 ## Hardware

 The OPM device is the
 *[QZFM Gen-2](https://quspin.com/products-qzfm/)* produced by QuSpin.
 The dimesions that are listed